DENG-MIT/Arrhenius.jl/docs/src/get_started.md

 nr = gas.n_reactions

 ```
-To view the species that you mechanism use:
+To view the species that your mechanism uses:
 ```julia
 species_arr = gas.species_names
 ```